 If you always have a headache, especially after working for long, the headaches may be a result of eye strain.
 Today, many people have to stare at computer screens or other tech gadgets for long periods while working.
 If you always have a migraine headache in the middle of work, you should find an optometrist to check your eyes.
 In some cases, reducing the screen time and working in naturally lit workspaces will solve the migraines.
 However, consistent headaches may signal the presence of more serious vision problems such as glaucoma, long-sightedness, and astigmatism.
-That’s why you should make an appointment with an eye doctor in Atlanta, Georgia.
+That’s why you should make an appointment with an eye doctor.
 Most of the eye diseases are treatable and preventable when detected early.

 3. Contact Lens Infections

 People who wear contact lenses are at a greater risk of eye infection if they don’t follow the appropriate precautions.
 Common causes of contact lens infections include extended usage of contact lenses, sleeping in your contact lenses, and not cleaning the lenses appropriately.
 Herpes Keratitis is a common eye infection caused by wearing contact lenses.
 If you use contact lenses, certain symptoms should call for an eye checkup.
 These include having blurry vision, unusual pain in the eyes, excessive tearing, and having a strange redness in the eye.